 Lightboxes.
 Pop-ups.
 Modals.
 Email capture.
 Opt-in boxes.
 No matter what you call it, asking for email via a pop-up window is a widely used practice that often spurs debate among marketers.

 Whenever I discuss implementing a new lightbox, the first thing everyone says is “those things are annoying!”
 And I get it.
 Lightboxes can be annoying.
 But that doesn’t mean you shouldn’t use them.
 I’ll take you through 1) reasons why you should still add a lightbox to your site and 2) some ways to make them less annoying after all.

 1) They are effective.
-Case studies show lightboxes increase email sign ups by 758%.
+Our case studies show lightboxes increase email sign-ups by as much as 758%.
 This is really the long and short of it.
-If list growth is one of your goals, lightboxes can make it happen.
+If list growth is your goals, lightboxes can make it happen.

 3) Beyond looking for straight-up growth, the quality is also there.
 This is all inbound marketing, so subscribers are asking to be on your list.
 And if you’re doing email right, you’re providing a benefit to those subscribers.
 Yes, some people might sign up for a discount and bail, but that’s okay.
 You get the opportunity to prove the worth of your email program to many more.

 4) And finally, pop-ups are flexible.
 Depending on the tool it can be very easy to test different creative or offers.
 You can also make your lightbox contextual by showing a relevant image for the page the user is viewing (i.e. using a photo of men on the men’s product pages).
 Lightboxes can be adjusted in many different ways to suit your needs.

 Hopefully, you now see the upside of lightboxes, but you might still be a little skeptical on actually using them.
 None of the above negates the main grievance: lightboxes are annoying!
 So let’s use our email marketing A-game to improve that user experience.

 How To Make Lightboxes Less Annoying: